Ale6prog/Homologous_hg38/README.md

 ## 🤔 Context

 Chameleolyser is a bioinformatics tool to identify genetic variants in homologous regions using whole-exome sequencing (WES) data.
-You can find the originl git on https://github.com/Genome-Bioinformatics-RadboudUMC/Chameleolyser with work on the genome hg19.
+You can find the original git on https://github.com/Genome-Bioinformatics-RadboudUMC/Chameleolyser that work on the genome hg19.
 These variants remain hidden in a regular WES analysis.
 This implementation of our software is hg38-based.

 ## BED